PGuti/deploy_exo/README.md

 docker run -d --name mycontainer -p 80:80 myimage
 ```

+NB: the build can take 5 minutes or more because of tensorflow installation.

-The api documentation will then be available at http://127.0.0.1/docs
+Once docker running, the api documentation will then be available at http://127.0.0.1/docs

 More info on using fast api and docker can be found here: [a fast api and docker](https://fastapi.tiangolo.com/deployment/docker/)